valentinchelle/valentinchelle.github.io/_posts/2019-09-29-Ai-counter-depression.markdown

 ### 3. Predicting Depression

-The work I did in terms of prediction was not very consequent : I had almost no resources, and I had not access to much data.
+The work I did in terms of prediction was not very consistent : I had almost no resources, and I did not have access to much data.
-But I am pretty that some teams could manage to predict accurately more than just the next emotion.
+But I am pretty sure that some teams could manage to accurately predict more than just the next emotion.
 This prediction, of the next messages, could then be fed in a similar depression classifier to be able to identify depression before it actually occurs.
 The efficiency of the methods mentionned above to mitigate the effects of the depression would sensibly increase.

 ### 4. Other ways to help

 I am an engineer, and I know almost nothing about depression.
-I tried to think about methods to counter depression from an engineer point of view, but it is not perfect, especially considering that <b>people might not want the social networks to control their feelings</b>.
-However, there are many specialists in the world that have probably many ideas on how to help depressive people.
-They would probably come up with smart ways to help more directly people suffering from depression.
+I tried to think about methods to counter depression from an engineering point of view, but they are not perfect, especially considering that <b>people might not want the social networks to control their feelings</b>.
+However, there are many specialists in the world that probably have better ideas on how to help depressed people online.
+They could probably come up with smarter ways to more directly help  people suffering from depression.

 ## Conclusion

-I hope this article presents depression detection as easy, because it is actually very easy to creates models that detect depression.
-The trickiest part, as an engineer, it to find the right thing to do in order to counter depression.
-And it is probably that point that would require the help of specialist.
+I hope this article presents depression detection as easy, because it is actually very easy to create models that detect depression.
+The trickiest part, as an engineer, is to find the right thing to do in order to counter depression.
+And it is probably that point that would require the help of some specialists.
 But the technical part, at least, is easy to implement.

 For those of you who want more details, here is my master thesis : <i> unavailable at the moment </i>.